gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 {{< screenshot "HOWTOs/UI-JobsTab-00.png" >}}Stroom UI Jobs Management - management tab{{< /screenshot >}}

-At this we can select the `Proxy Aggregation` _Job_ whose check-box is selected and the tab will show the individual Stroom Processor nodes in the deployment.
+At this, we can select the `Proxy Aggregation` _Job_ whose check-box is selected and the tab will show the individual Stroom Processor nodes in the deployment.

 {{< screenshot "HOWTOs/UI-ProxyAggregation-00.png" >}}Stroom UI Jobs Management - Proxy Aggregation Job{{< /screenshot >}}